What Are the Differences Between ANSI X12 and UN/EDIFACT

 Composite

-A Composite Element is a group (two or more) simple elements separated by a Composite Separator symbol.
+A Composite Element is a group (two or more) of simple elements separated by a Composite Separator symbol.
 Composite Element is used in both standards; however, Composite Element is very commonly used in EDIFACT.

 – X12 uses a symbol Greater Than ( > )